Table of Contents

 Updated on

 Disneyland is world-renowned.
-So much so, that there are duplicate parks scattered throughout the world.
-But nothing compares to the original, which is why you’re headed to California.
-It’s time you and your family paid a visit to the Happiest Place on Earth.
-What are you supposed to pack?
+So much so that there are a dozen Disney parks scattered all over the planet!
+But nothing compares to the original in California (we’re a little biased since my wife is from there).
+Regardless of your destination, it’s time for you and your family to pay a visit to the Happiest Place on Earth!

 See our product selection criteria and guidelines here.